THE KVARKEN COUNCIL

 From an association to a stable legal entity.
-The Kvarken Council has taken the necessary step to become the first fully Nordic EGTC area.
+The Kvarken Council has become the first fully Nordic EGTC area.

 From an association to a stable legal entity

-The Kvarken Council has taken the necessary step to become the first fully Nordic EGTC area.
+The Kvarken Council has become the first fully Nordic EGTC area.
 An EGTC can be described as a grouping within the EU, with the purpose of promoting cross-border cooperation.
 For the Kvarken Council, this brings about new opportunities to develop and strengthen the region with the help of cross-border cooperation projects.